Scalar probes on wormholes in Lovelock theories with unique vacuum: Introduction

-First we will study a minimally coupled massive scalar field on the wormhole geometry (\ref{wormhole}), revisiting the case with $\rho _{0}=0$ which can be solved analytically (see \cite{Correa:2008nq}).
-Here, by formulating the problem in a Schrödinger form we show that the effective potential for the scalar probe corresponds to a Rosen-Morse potential, which explains the integrability of the spectrum \cite{Cooper:1994eh}.
-Remarkably, we find that the limit $\rho _{0}\rightarrow \infty $ also leads to an exact spectrum for the scalar, which would be particularly useful for obtaining the normal frequencies of the scalar on wormholes with large $\rho_0$ (a problem that could therefore be treated in a perturbative manner).
-Then, we will numerically solve the spectrum for normal frequencies of the scalar field for finite, non-vanishing values of $\rho _{0}$, connecting the two exactly solvable models.
+In arbitrary odd dimensions, $d=2n+1$, these wormholes can be embedded in Lovelock theories at the Chern-Simons point, at which the Lagrangian can be written as a Chern-Simons form for the $SO(2n,2)$ group.
+In this work, first we show that in even dimension, $d=2n$, the wormhole geometry can also be embedded in Lovelock theory with a unique vacuum, when the maximum power in the curvature is present.
+Therefore we would have identified a sensible gravity theory in every dimension for which the wormhole geometry is a solution.
+Then we will study a minimally coupled massive scalar field on the wormhole geometry (\ref{wormhole}), revisiting the case with $\rho_{0}=0$ which can be solved analytically (see \cite{Correa:2008nq}).
+Following a complementary approach to that in Ref. \cite{Correa:2008nq}, by formulating the problem in a Schr\"{o}dinger form, we show that the effective potential for the scalar probe corresponds to a Rosen-Morse potential, which explains the integrability of the spectrum \cite{Cooper:1994eh}.
+Remarkably, we find that also in the limit $\rho_{0}\rightarrow\infty$ the spectrum can be obtained in a closed form as well, which would be particularly useful for obtaining the normal frequencies of the scalar on wormholes with large $\rho_{0}$.
+Then, we will numerically solve the spectrum for normal frequencies of the scalar field for finite, nonvanishing values of $\rho_{0}$ in dimension five, connecting the two exactly solvable models.
+We also show that there is an effective Breitenlohner-Freedman mass for the scalar probe, which depends on $\rho_{0}$.
+In the last section, via a double Wick rotation, we construct a new family of wormholes, which maintain the properties of the asymptotic regions.
+We also show that the propagation of a scalar probe on the new family of wormholes, is equivalent to the propagation on the former geometries, by performing the double Wick rotation at the level of the quantum numbers, namely by setting $\omega\rightarrow in$ and $n\rightarrow i\omega$.
+Finally we obtain the mass of this new wormhole geometry.